stakater/mto-docs/content/console/hibernation.md

 Whether a sleeping namespace can be woken from the list depends on how it was targeted:

 - **Targeted By Namespaces:** the **Wake up** action is enabled and wakes the namespace directly.
 In the example above, `logistics-prod` was put to sleep individually, so its **Wake up** action is active.
-- **Targeted By Labels:** the **Wake up** action is disabled, because the label selector would simply put the namespace back to sleep.
-In the example above, `logistics-test` is hibernating via a label-based schedule, so its **Wake up** action is greyed out.
-To wake it, delete the schedule that put it to sleep (see [Managing Hibernation Schedules](#managing-hibernation-schedules)), or remove the matching label so it no longer falls under the selector.
+- **Targeted By Labels:** the **Wake up** action is disabled, because the label selector would immediately put the namespace back to sleep.
+In the example above, `logistics-test` is hibernating via a label-based schedule, so its **Wake up** action is disabled.
+To wake such a namespace, either delete the schedule that put it to sleep (see [Managing Hibernation Schedules](#managing-hibernation-schedules)) or remove the matching label so the selector no longer applies.

 ## Apply Hibernation Settings